Clifford Assisted Optimal Pass Selection for Quantum Transpilation

 The error rates are obtained from device calibration data.
 This metric, although extremely fast to compute, ignores phenomena like crosstalk and drift.
-The error rates from the calibration cycle get outdated very quickly due to high drift in these devices and give inaccurate probability estimates.
+The error rates from the calibration cycle get outdated very quickly due to high drift in these devices and give inaccurate estimates.

 We could also run a noisy simulation of the circuit on a classical computer to estimate the fidelity.
 This is the most advanced prediction tool available to us.
-However, even a full noisy circuit simulation gives extremely poor predictions of the best M-R-S combination.
+However, even a full noisy circuit simulation gives extremely poor predictions of the best M-S-R combination.
 This is primarily because the simulator uses outdated calibration data and does not model complex noises in the device.
 Further, the noisy simulator is non-scalable, which makes it a non-feasible solution as circuit sizes grow.